Skril3366/ARchivist/context/TASKS.md

 - Handle both string and array formats for text fields
 - Add comprehensive error handling for malformed JSON or missing fields
 - Include progress tracking capabilities
+- **The parser should be able to read from `data/telegram_dump.json` by default, or from a path specified by the user via CLI.**

 **Verification:** Parser can load sample Telegram JSON files, iterate through messages, and handle various text formats correctly